Lagan History Zone

 William of Orange is remembered by many Catholics in Ireland as a Protestant tyrant.
 In fact King Williams victory at the Boyne was actually CELEBRATED by the Pope in Rome at the time.
 (The Pope didn't like King Louis of France having too much power)

 William himself offered a very fair settlement to Irish Catholics after their defeat.
-This was set out in the TREATY OF LIMERICK.
+This was set out in the

 The Protestant Parliament in Dublin passed these set of laws to keep Catholics (and some small Protestant groups like Presbyterians) controlled.
 The laws were very harsh and lasted for over one hundred years making life very difficult if you were a Roman Catholic: